BumbleB-NL/netwraith-public/README.md

 Installed using https://github.com/peasead/elastic-container.
 This comes down to having Elasticsearch, Kibana and Fleet.

 ### Integration/agent policy
 To later be able to link the agent to the server an agent policy will need to be created containing a custom logs integration.
-This integration can be imported alongside the agent policy found in `/elastic/elastic-backups/elastic-agent.yml`.
+This integration can be configured alongside the agent policy as found in `/elastic/elastic-backups/elastic-agent.yml`.

 ### Pipeline
 An ingest pipeline will need to be created using the config found in `elastic\elastic-backups/kismetpipeline.json`.